About PGP Converter

 PGP Converter is a free, open-source tool for encrypting and decrypting messages using PGP (Pretty Good Privacy).
 It has been free, ad-free, and open source since its launch in May 2023.
+No sponsors, no affiliate links, no paid placements; the project is supported solely by optional donations, and donors receive nothing in return.
 All cryptographic operations run entirely in your browser; no keys, messages, or passphrases are ever sent to any server.

 This means: